 When you do a deadlift, you want to be able to push your feet downward to drive the force of the lift into the floor.

 Softer soles absorb some of this force, and they leave you with less stability and force overall.

-While Jordan 1’s are great sneakers, they still aren’t the best for doing these exercises.
+While Jordan 1 is a great sneaker in high demand, I wouldn’t say they are the best for doing these exercises.

 What Makes a Good Lifting Shoe?

 I guess the real question here is what constitutes a good lifting shoe?

 There are people who will tell you that you absolutely must buy performance lifting shoes – but those can run up to several hundreds of dollars, which is a significant expense, particularly for a sport that doesn’t consume large stretches of time.

 Additionally, if you’re not competing with your lifting, it may not seem worth your money to get professional-grade shoes for the task.